• Skip to primary navigation

 surgeons at the top of the list.

-Surgery is a branch of medicine that focuses on the physical removal, repair, or
+Surgery is a branch of medicine that focuses on physically removing, repairing, or

 readjustment of organs and tissues to cure injuries, diseases, and